broadinstitute/castnet/README.md

 # CastNet
 Turn your URL requests into Cypher!
+Did you ever want to use a REST web interface to update Graph database records (and retrieve via GraphQL), but didn't want to handle each individual endpoint on a server?
+Then this might be for you!

+`pip install castnet`

 CastNet is a REST-CRUD middleware package designed for interacting with a Neo4j Graph Database through a web server, automatically routing and transforming requests from the front end into CYPHER queries.
 Castnet automatically handles
 * Create: POST